 Gay Rodeo ain’t for sissies.
 It has many of the same tough events as mainstream rodeo, but we think it is more fun.
 We are kinder and gentler to the animals, but the human contestants carry just as much risk as in other rodeos.

 You do not have to own a horse or have experience to compete in Gay Rodeo.
 Our rodeos allow men and women to compete in all events without restriction.
-In fact, in team roping, men and women compete equally, and there are teams of 2 men, or 2 women, and often 1 man and 1 woman.

 Among the roping events are Calf Roping on Foot and Breakaway Roping.
 In Breakaway, the rope breaks away from a string tying it to the saddle horn, so the calf is not pulled off its feet.
 Calf Roping on Foot is a perfect event for beginners, it allows cowboys and cowgirls to stand in the roping box and try to rope the calf as it is released.